Chor Yuen: Career

 (a.k.a.
 Petals in the Wind, A Flower Petal in the Wind), a 1956 drama film directed by Ng Wui.
 In 1957, Chor became a director with Kong Ngee Co., a Singapore film company that produced Cantonese films.
 Chor co-directed his first two films with Chun Kim.
 Chor co-directed Bloodshed in the Valley of Love, a 1957 Cantonese martial arts film.
 Chor also co-directed The Whispering Palm (a.k.a.
 Moon over Malaya), a 1957 Cantonese drama.
 In 1959, Chor directed Grass by the Lake (a.k.a.
 The Natural Son).
+During the 1960s, Chor directed several films for independent production companies including Lan Kwong Film Company, founded by producer Wong Cheuk-hon..
 Chor is credited with over 120 films as director, over 70 films as writer and over 40 films as actor.

 Chor was also known for beautiful set designs of his martial arts films.

 Personal life and death

 Chor was married to Nam Hung, an actress.
 He died on 21 February 2022, at the age of 87.